fastovetsilya/darknet/README.md

 The speed of this method allowed for the training speed comparable to the original YOLOv4.
 However, a small CPU bottleneck exists as compared to simple computation of IoU for rectangles or circles.

+# License
+The method for computing overlap areas of two ellipses that is used in the current implementation of YOLO, is distributed under GPLv3 license.
+For this reason, this project is distributed with the same license.
+If you would like to use this code for your project, please use GPLv3.

 Paper Yolo v4: https://arxiv.org/abs/2004.10934